Piano Recording Method

 If I don't have a good single complete take, the first task after recording is editing.
 This isn't a problem for the improvisations, which I publish just as they happened, but can take quite quite a long time with compositions.
 Just selecting which takes to use is quite time-consuming, and then making the splices smooth can make this whole phase add up to hours of work.

-An aside on the philosophy of splicing: I'm skeptical of classical recordings with dozens or hundreds of splices that are pieced together entirely in the studio — it works well when the studio is part of the compositional process (Beatles), but in live performance, where the purpose of such splicing can only be obsessive perfectionism, it leads dangerously to a clinically perfect but spiritless recording without the organic expressiveness that makes music magical.
-Excessive splicing is tempting but dangerous!
-However, neither am I in the camp that decries splicing as some kind of hoodwink or moral failing; recordings are recordings, not live performances, and a musician's job is to work their medium's full potental to produce the best possible experience.
+An aside on the philosophy of splicing: I'm skeptical of classical recordings with hundreds of splices that are pieced together entirely in the studio — it works well when the studio is part of the compositional process, but when the purpose of such splicing is obsessively perfectionist correction of live playing, it is dangerous.
+It can lead to a clinically perfect but spiritless recording without the organic expressiveness that makes music magical.
+However, neither am I in the camp that decries splicing as some kind of hoodwink or moral failing; recordings are recordings, not live performances, and a musician's job is to work their medium's full potential to produce the best possible experience.
 So when I splice, I try to strike a balance between correcting really conspicuous mistakes that disturb the flow of the music, and preserving that flow in its natural form.
-End of aside.

 There are two essential criteria for a good splice: